andifalk/container-kubernetes-security-workshop/3-kubernetes-security/labs/network_policies.md

 # 🧪 Using Network Policies in Kubernetes

+🚧 Under Construction!!
+Does not work with training environment due to missing CNI support.

 ## 🎯 Objective

 Learn how to secure pod-to-pod communication using Kubernetes Network Policies.